In Her Element: “You know what? I didn’t do that, WE did that.”

 — Marita Amour Itela

-Today she is working as a Content Creator at Kayak and Momondo, while continuing to build her creative practice through freelance illustration and animation.
-“My daily tasks can be scouting new talent, discussing with agencies, editing, posting, community management etc.” and then she goes home and works on her own creative projects; whether that means drawing, reaching out to brands or posting on her own channels.
+Today she works as a Content Creator at Kayak and Momondo, while continuing to build her creative practice through freelance illustration and animation.
+“My daily tasks can be scouting new talent, discussing with agencies, editing, posting, community management etc.”.
+When her day job finishes, she begins to work on her own creative projects; whether that means drawing, reaching out to brands or posting on her own channels.
 Marita tells me how she actually loves the duality.
 I laugh in admiration of her confidence, as she recounts the story of when she was interviewing for the office job.
 The HR guy had complimented her profile and she responded, “great because I love the job, it’s mine!
 How can I get it?”
 Marita credits her drive and determination to her upbringing, “Mum really raised us in the idea of ‘I don’t raise mediocre kids, you have to be exceptional’.”
-Back then, she lacked role models in the creative industry, so whilst Marita doesn’t have issues with confidence, she recognised how valuable it would be to have a mentor and that led her to join the Soulfuls Dreamers & Doers program as a mentee.
+When she was younger, she lacked role models in the creative industry, so whilst she doesn’t have issues with confidence, she recognised how valuable it would be to have a mentor.
+She decided to join the Soulfuls Dreamers & Doers program as a mentee.
 “Sometimes you have to be your own cheerleader, but when you also have a cheerleader that is someone that is talented, successful, and has a recognition of their past, it’s so great.”

 She speaks highly of her experience being mentored by Laura Nørgaard, Creative Director of Koné, and how their relationship has continued past the end of the program (in fact, they are meeting up next week!)
-Towards the end of the mentorship, she did a collaboration with Laura, drawing for the store’s comms and decorations.
-Yet her main takeaway from it all was learning to slow down.
-Marita’s drive, although impressive, often found herself overextended as she gave way to the pressure of FOMO.
-“But while doing everything you can’t do anything properly.
+She had the opportunity to collaborate with Laura, drawing for the store’s comms and decorations.
+Yet, her main takeaway from the programme was learning to slow down.
+Marita’s drive, although impressive, often found herself overextended as she gave way to the pressure of FOMO - “while doing everything you can’t do anything properly.
 So Laura taught me how to slow down and focus on myself and my goals.
 It was really necessary for me to understand that slowing down is also a task.
 Resting is also a task.
 Thinking is more important than you can imagine.”

-Taking this on board, she now prioritises her mental and physical health by going to the gym in the mornings before work.
-She describes it as an important part of her process, “I plan my day and as I do my cardio, I get answers to my creative prayers.”
+Now she prioritises her mental and physical health by going to the gym in the mornings before work.
+She describes it as an important part of her process - “I plan my day and as I do my cardio, I get answers to my creative prayers.”
 On one of her morning walks she decided to reach out to Vogue Scandinavia and successfully pitched a collaboration for Copenhagen Fashion Week.
-She beams over how refreshing it feels to work with brands/media that share her values, “When you reach the people who are aligned in what you are doing, everything goes very smoothly.”
-Of course it’s not always this way and so she advises others pursuing a creative career, “Stay consistent.
+She beams over how refreshing it feels to work with brands and media that share her values - “when you reach the people who are aligned in what you are doing, everything goes very smoothly.”
+Of course it’s not always this way and so her advice for others pursuing a creative career is to “stay consistent.
 Keep doing the work.
 Sometimes you might get a ‘no’ or a ‘not right now’ or we’re not interested because it’s just not the right time and that’s ok.
 It’s all about timing, consistency and work.”

 I intuitively skip over my question about imposter syndrome and ask Marita if she feels that she has succeeded in her career.
 She answers yes but clarifies, “I am beyond happy, I have a great life and I really love it but I still have to keep building it.
 Career is not just reaching one place or one position or one company, I think it’s the long run.”
 Thinking back to her biggest role model she tells me, “My mum really dedicated her life for us to make sure that she will provide everything that we need.
 So starting a career and a life was a great way for me to dedicate it to her.”
 She smiles and corrects herself.
 “You know what?
 I didn’t do that,” she says.
 “WE did that.”